garygr2002/Rebalance/README.md

 ### Name

 The investor name begins in column 18, and may be 20 characters long.
 Its content is not constrained.
 The software uses the investor name (rather than the investor mnemonic) in portfolio report files to make those files more readable.
+The investor name should match the corresponding field in the holding file.
+The holding file is where the portfolio receives its value.

 ### Birthdate